Bidirectional tools and OBD (II) scanner tools: Everything you need to know

 OBD (II) scanner tools and bidirectional tools can be confusing, which is quite understandable.
 Most people aren’t entirely sure whether there is a difference between the two.
 All motorists, however, seem to know that you need to plug a code reader or scan tool whenever the ‘Check Engine’ light comes on.

-In this article, we will take an extensive look at OBD (II) scanner tools and bidirectional tools.
+In this article, we will take an extensive look at OBD (II) scanner tools and bidirectional scan tool.
 Understanding the two will help you determine which tool is best for your vehicle.
 We need to break down to two to ensure that you get a better understanding.

 OBD (II) scanner tools